California Climate Action Corps Host Partner Application

 with occasional evening and weekend commitments based on project needs.

-“Onsite” refers to working at your office, field location, or community event—which may differ from your organization’s address.
-Per AmeriCorps guidelines, fully remote positions are NOT allowed.
-While hybrid arrangements are permitted, priority is given to placements where fellows serve onsite for the majority of their service hours.
+“Onsite” refers to serving at an office, field location, or community event, which may differ from your organization’s address.
+Per AmeriCorps policy, teleservice is appropriate only when the activity can be meaningfully supervised and the hours verified independently.
+Priority is given to placements where fellows serve onsite for all or a majority of their service hours.
 Fellows cannot serve from the homes of site supervisors or other staff.
+Site supervisors are responsible for verifying all hours served by their fellows.

 Primary Physical Site Address

-This could be an office or field location but should reflect a specific address where fellows will spend the majority of their time.
-Organizations proposing positions at multiple sites located in different regions (distinct geographical locations) must now submit separate applications for each site.
-Fellows cannot serve at the home of a Site Supervisor or staff from your organization.
+This could be an office or field location, but should reflect a specific address where fellows will spend the majority of their time.
+Organizations proposing positions at multiple sites located in different regions (distinct geographical locations) must submit separate applications for each site.
+Fellows cannot serve at the home of a site supervisor or staff from your organization.
 It is crucial that this address is accurate, as CCAC staff will focus recruitment efforts on directing potential applicants to this specific location.

 Priority Populations Designation

-Please refer to the California Air Resources Board’s (CARB’s) Priority Populations Map to determine if this primary service location is within a disadvantaged community or low-income community.
+Please refer to the California Air Resources Board’s (CARB’s) Priority Populations Map to identify the census tract designation for your primary service address.

 Service Address